 RHA provides residents with the services of the Public Safety Officers.
 The officers are responsible for patrolling RHA's Senior towers and complexes for the elderly.
 Public Safety security officers are on duty in the evening hours, as determined by each sites' needs.
-Security guards patrol the stairwells and hallways to ensure they are safe and problem-free.
-The guards are also responsible for monitoring persons entering the building, ensuring entrances to the building secure and respond to security-related problems within the buildings.
+Security Officers patrol the stairwells and hallways to ensure they are safe and problem-free.
+The officers are also responsible for monitoring persons entering the building, ensuring entrances to the building are secure, and responding to security-related problems within the buildings.
 The Public Safety Officers respond to resident problems and ensure the safety and security of the exteriors and parking lots of public housing properties.